oscar-bender-stone/honors-thesis/source/foundations.typ

 not suitable for proofs on decidability.
 On the other hand, the simply typed lambda calculus on its own is too weak for proofs on computability.
 The solution is to augment this with induction, via Kurt Gödel's System T @goedel_system_t.
-We closely follow the presentation from @girard_proofs_and_types.
-This theory consists of three key parts:
+We closely follow the presentation from @hoffmann_2023_system_t. #footnote([Note that the original lecture notes contain some typos, and we fix these as appropriate.])
+This theory consists of four key parts:

 - *Types:* @system_t_types.